IntersectMBO/cardano-node/doc/stake-pool-operations/KES_period.md

-# Operational Certificate anKey Evolving Signature
+# Operational Certificate and Key Evolving Signature

 To create an Operational Certificate for a block-producing node, you need a _KES key pair_.